 The Madame Berthe’s mouse lemur is the smallest primate in the world.
-The average head and body length of adult males is just 4.6 in (11.8 cm), and is 5 in (12.7 cm) for females.
-Their tails are longer than their bodies and measure approximately 5.1 in (13.0 cm).
-Their ears measure around 0.7 in (1.7 cm).
-On average these tiny primates weigh just 1.2 oz (33 g).
+The average head and body length of adult males is just 4.6 inches (11.8 cm), and is 5 inches (12.7 cm) for females.
+Their tails are longer than their bodies and measure approximately 5.1 inches (13 cm).
+Their ears measure around 0.7 inches (1.7 cm).
+On average these tiny primates weigh just 1.2 ounces (33 g).
 For perspective, that’s about a third of the weight of a regular-sized apple.
 Females are sometimes heavier, on average, than males, but males fluctuate in weight and become similar to females in weight when the mating season approaches.

 The mouse lemurs have some of the shortest primate lifespans and this species probably only lives around 6–8 years in the wild, although they may live longer in captivity.